hartwigmedical/actin/molecular/README.md

  - fusions: Include any fusion with reported evidence of type `FUSION_PAIR` or `PROMISCUOUS_FUSION`

 The evidence is extracted from the PROTECT part of ORANGE as follows:
- - actin treatment evidence: All reported evidence from the ACTIN source.
+ - actinTrials: All reported evidence from the ACTIN source.
- - generalTrialEvidence: All reported evidence from the iClusion source, filtered for applicability
+ - externalTrials: All reported evidence from the iClusion source, filtered for applicability
+ - approvedResponsiveEvidence: All reported A-level on-label responsive evidence from the CKB source, filtered for applicability.
+ - experimentalResponsiveEvidence: All reported A-level off-label and B-level on-label responsive evidence from the CKB source, filtered for applicability.
- - generalResponsiveEvidence: All reported responsive evidence from the CKB source, filtered for applicability and if off-label: only added in case the evidence is A-level or B-level non-predicted.
+ - otherResponsiveEvidence: All reported B-level off-label responsive evidence from the CKB source, filtered for applicability.
- - generalResistanceEvidence: Reported resistance evidence from the CKB source in case reported responsive evidence is found for the same treatment with lower (or equal) evidence level.
+ - resistanceEvidence: Reported resistance evidence from the CKB source in case reported responsive evidence is found for the same treatment with lower (or equal) evidence level.

 ### Version History and Download Links